oracle/truffleruby/doc/contributor/updating-ruby.md

 * Update `doc/legal/legal.md`
 * Search for other instances of the old version number (there are a couple in tests).
-The version numbers may use `.` or `_` depending on context, and may be escapped as regular expressions so when searching it is best to use a regexp like `a\\*[._]b\\*[._]c` to try and find as many cases as possible.
+The version numbers may use `.` or `_` depending on context, and may be escaped as regular expressions so when searching it is best to use a regexp like `a\\*[._]b\\*[._]c` to try and find as many cases as possible.
 * The version numbers of commands like `gem` may also have changed, so